Mishalzeera/goat-and-daisy-antiques/Z_DOCS/FOR_NEW_DEVS.md

 Testing badly needs to be written for this app.
 If a few tests can be written here and there it should be done before too long.

+## Unpaid Shop Invoices showing in Customer Profile

+At the moment this is managed by a signal in invoices which collects all customer invoices that have not been paid and deletes them.
+Having a signal sent by cart activity would be good to implement as well.

 ## ShopItems

 The ShopItems model, if F2'd into ShopItem, does not smoothly translate.
 Due